SwingDiversity University

 Lecture Phase: Trainees will participate in lectures and discussions with the faculty via Zoom every week for 2 months (~7 sessions of 90 minutes each).

-Practicum Phase: Trainees will shadow the faculty DJs or co-DJ with a mentor DJ at events across the country.
+Practicum Phase: Trainees will shadow the faculty DJs or co-DJ with a mentor DJ.

 Instructor Training